Schizophrenia is probably the most misunderstood brain disorder.

 After capturing the interviews (which live at the website - hearingvoicesofsupport.org ), the next part of the project involved designing an installation where people could experience the voices in a setting with other people and give the audience the opportunity to comment and add their voice to the project.

 New York was chosen to be the first city to create this installation.
-We found a gallery in TriBeCa in which we could build and installation and showcase 8 interviews.
+We found One Art Space in TriBeCa in which we could build the installation and showcase 8 interviews.
 Although the space could accomodate 40 or 50 people at a time, each person needed to have a very personal experience.
 Using highly directional speakers that created a “cone of sound”, that intimate experience in a shared space was achieved.

 To this we added lights and atmospheric smoke that created a visual “cone” to complete the experience.
 As people walked into the light, a sensor on the floor would trigger the speakers to start the soundtrack and then an excerpt of the interview would begin to be screened on the wall.
 The effect was that it really felt as if the people in the interview films were speaking directly to the person in the “cone” giving them a uniquely personal connection and insight to their story.